asyncapi/website/pages/blog/websocket-part3.md

 ## ShrekApp

-I know that in [this](/blog/websocket-part1) article, I wrote that I would not try to model a Shrek application.
-Since the moment I wrote I will not do it, I immediately started thinking about doing it :smiley:.
-So here I am, showing you a possible use case for AsyncAPI with WebSocket protocol basing on Shrek.
-I shamefully admit I do it mainly to make sure my head moves on and thinks about something other than Shrek :smiley:.
+I know that in [this article](/blog/websocket-part1), I wrote that I would not try to model a Shrek application.
+Since the moment I wrote I will not do it, I immediately started thinking about doing it :smiley: So here I am, showing you a possible use case for AsyncAPI with WebSocket protocol basing on Shrek.
+I shamefully admit I do it mainly to make sure my head moves on and thinks about something other than Shrek :smiley:

 ## Write AsyncAPI document

 > You can see entire AsyncAPI document [here](https://github.com/derberg/shrekapp-asyncapi-designed/blob/main/asyncapi.yaml)

-There are several questions you need to ask yourself when designing API:
+There are several questions you need to ask yourself when designing an API:
 - What is the name of the API?
 - What is the purpose of the API?
 - What is the version of the API?